 Finally, the whole first responder flag needn’t have the common stars and stripes at all.
 It can be completely black, with a single horizontal green line across its middle, yet convey the same message.

 Since we’re talking about green on the US flags, let’s also mention one US flag that has not one, but several green stripes.
 The Union is different as well.
 This is the NYPD flag, which recently marked its 100th anniversary in 2019.

 The five green and white stripes have a special story as they represent New York City boroughs.
 The twenty-four stars are dispersed on the Union and they stand for the disparate cities, towns, and villages that initially belonged to the City of New York back in 1898.

 Why was the green chosen over blue, for example, as the latter is the color of the police uniform today and we have the thin blue line flag?
 The green reflects history best since it is the color of the green lanterns.
 Namely, in 1658, the New Amsterdam night watchmen carried lanterns with green glass and they were the city’s first paid police officers.

 Are You Interested in Buying First Responder and Civil Service Flags?

-We have a wide variety of civil service flags to choose from.
+We have a wide variety of civil service flags and first responder flags to choose from.
 Most of our flags come in different sizes, fabrics and are made in the U.S.A.
-If you have any questions about any of our products, please call our customer care team at (800) 628-3524
+If you have any questions about any of our products, please contact our customer care team using our contact us form.